 expenses.
 It does not cover damage to vehicles.
 The minimum required PIP

-coverage is $40,000; that amount is available to each person injured in
+coverage is $40,000, an amount available to each person injured in an accident,

-non-medical expenses.
-You can choose among different deductible options,
+expenses.
+You can choose among different deductible options and increase

-and you can increase

-your coverage level for a small increase in your overall
+your coverage level for a small increase in your overall annual insurance

 If you have more than one vehicle on your policy, you can stack your

 PIP benefits.
 Stacking PIP limits essentially pools the PIP coverage for

 all insured vehicles; if you have two cars and stack 20/20 coverage,

 you have what amounts to a 40/40 level of protection.
 The cost of this

 kind of stacked coverage is very low.